hf7cc/ECE445/notebook/Maya Kurup/readme.md

 ## 04/16/2023 - Plant was Bought from Home Depot (Maya)

-Dimension of pot/plant to be used
+Dimension of pot/plant to be used:
 - If square: 15.5L x 14.5W (cm)
 -  circle: Diameter 15 (cm)
 - Weight: 15-20 (lbs) or 6.8-9.1 (kg)